Inward-rectifier potassium channel: Structure

 The crystal structure and function of bacterial members of the IRK-C family have been determined.
 KirBac1.1, from Burkholderia pseudomallei, is 333 amino acyl residues (aas) long with two N-terminal TMSs flanking a P-loop (residues 1-150), and the C-terminal half of the protein is hydrophilic.
 It transports monovalent cations with the selectivity: K ≈ Rb ≈ Cs ≫ Li ≈ Na ≈ NMGM (protonated N-methyl-D-glucamine).
 Activity is inhibited by Ba2+, Ca2+, and low pH.

-Classification of Kir channels
+Classification

-There are seven subfamilies of Kir channels, denoted as Kir1 - Kir7.
+There are seven subfamilies of Kir channels, denoted as Kir1 – Kir7.
 Each subfamily has multiple members (i.e. Kir2.1, Kir2.2, Kir2.3, etc.) that have nearly identical amino acid sequences across known mammalian species.

 Kir channels are formed from as homotetrameric membrane proteins.
 Each of the four identical protein subunits is composed of two membrane-spanning alpha helices (M1 and M2).
 Heterotetramers can form between members of the same subfamily (i.e. Kir2.1 and Kir2.3) when the channels are overexpressed.